March 16th 2018

 Doing It All

-In World Breastfeeding Week, Emma Bartley braves feeding in public, floppy football sock boobs and taking her suckling infant on a hen do
+In World Breastfeeding Week, Emma Bartley talks about feeding in public, floppy football sock boobs and taking her suckling infant on a hen do

 When it works, breastfeeding is convenient, cheap and healthy for mums and babies.
 But when it doesn't… hoo, boy.
-Here are just a few of the things nobody mentioned beforehand.
+With World Breastfeeding Week this week (1st to 7th August), here are just a few of the things nobody mentioned beforehand.